Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 Switch Between WSL1 and WSL2

 Existing WSL1 distros can be converted to WSL2.
-Entering the following command in a Windows Powershell terminal to display the installed Linux distros and their WSL version:
+Enter the following command in a Windows Powershell terminal to display the installed Linux distros and their WSL version:

 PS C:\> wsl --list --verbose NAME STATE VERSION * Ubuntu Running 1